Lemonexe/VLizard/docs/user/ps_models.md

     \ln p = A + \frac{B}{T + C} + D T + E \ln T + F T^G
 ```

-The basic Antoine is the same, but with only first 3 parameters $A B C$, the rest are zero.
+The basic Antoine is the same, but with only first 3 parameters $A,B,C$, the rest are zero.

 #### Params table